 Participant J demonstrated the endocentric altruist archetype by acknowledging the reciprocity of treating oneself well while effectively treating one’s clientele.
 In the words commonly attributed to Benjamin Franklin, Participant J was “doing well by doing good.”

 Focus group.
 Six focus group participants described incidents representing the interplay of altruism and self-interest within human behavior.
-During the focus group in the original study, participants were asked to consider altruism and self-interest in the accomplishments of Mother Theresa.
+During the focus group in the original study, participants were asked to consider altruism and self-interest in the accomplishments of Mother Teresa.
 Participants identified Mother Teresa’s behavior as a blend of altruism and self-interest.
 The following discussion exemplifies participants’ perceptions of endocentric altruism in the spiritual leadership of Mother Teresa:

 Participant C: When you said that [altruism does not exist], Mother Teresa popped into my mind.
 I mean did she give, get, give, get, give, get? [indicating a transactional approach]